 - Attorney Jefferson moved to amend the recommendation to remove the December 15, 2020 deadline.
 Joseph Lascaze would like it worded as "as soon as practical." - Lt.
 Morrison edits removal of sentence "This should be accomplished with the assistance of advocacy groups that represent the viewpoints of communities that have traditionally had adversarial relationships with law enforcement."
-Replace with community partner(s) from the NH NAACP, NH ACLU, NH Commission for Human Rights, or equivalent community partner(s)."
+Replace with community partner(s) from the NH NAACP, NH ACLU, NH Commission for Human Rights, or equivalent community partner(s).
+The actual training to be performed by Police Standards and Training Council (PSTC)."